Laurae2/Laurae/README.md

 # Installing this package?
+(Unproper installation)

+**Proper version is at the end of this page.**

-To install this package, run in R:
+If you already installed this package in the past, and you want to install this package super fast, run in R:

 ```
 library(devtools)
 install_github("Laurae2/Laurae")